By using this site, you agree to the use of cookies.

 It is one of the most solemn and graceful festivals in Japan and it has been well preserved throughout the ages since the 6th century.
 From the viewpoint of the history of Japanese manners and customs, it is a very valuable reminder of the past since it has faithfully followed the old customs.

-The most attractive feature in this fete is the Imperial Messenger's Procession consisting of a gorgeous carriage pulled by an ox, flowered umbrellas, courtiers and court ladies in traditional costumes which revive the noble court life in the Heian period (794-1185).
+The most notable feature of this fete is the Imperial Messenger's Procession consisting of an opulent carriage pulled by an ox, flowered umbrellas, courtiers and court ladies in traditional costumes which bring the image of the Heian period's (794-1185) imperial court back to life.

 Origin